 We can be contacted by telephone on 0333 200 0030 or email [email protected] Our Data Protection Officer can be contacted by post at our Registered Office address or by email at [email protected].

 Please note that as of 31 December 2020, the European General Data Protection Regulation (GDPR) no longer directly applies in the UK.
 However, the UK has passed its own version into law, known as the UK GDPR (United Kingdom General Data Protection Regulation).
 All references to GDPR in this Policy are to the UK GDPR.
 The UK GDPR has equivalent legal provisions to the GDPR and your rights, and the UK Data Protection Act 2018 and other applicable legislation provide supplementary protections.
 Unless otherwise specified, the details within this policy, will not be impacted by this change.
-The UK Government are seeking adequacy decisions from the European Commission and if this is so we will revisit this policy.

 This policy applies to personal data processed by or collected on behalf of MotoNovo Finance Limited.
 We may collect information from you when you visit our website, apply for finance, contact us or receive a communication from us relating to your service.